tailhook/verwalter/README.rst

   a "shutdown this service in minority partition", which can't be done if configuration is stored in zookeeper/consul/etcd)
-* Need service discovery in minority partition, better if we could provide "only theases instances are available in current partition"
+* Need service discovery in minority partition, better if we could provide "only thease instances are available in current partition"

 How it works: